Just in time for back-to-school: New distance learning resources are available on Wide Open School.

 The need to purchase individual letters or the Pro pack, as well as identifying necessary letters on which to work, and creating one of six user accounts with many settings, make this app best for teacher-led, individual student practice.
 More than likely, younger students will need teacher assistance when working on Articulation Station, at least the first few times they use this app.
-ELL students (even those older than the recommended grades) may benefit from using Articulation Station but, again, they're likely to need teacher support at first.
-That said, for older students who can read well but have pronunciation challenges, Articulation Station may be used for independent student practice, as long as teachers have purchased the Pro pack or have identified the letters students need to work on already and instruct students on which letter activities to focus.Read More Read Less
+ELLs (even those older than the recommended grades) may benefit from using Articulation Station but, again, they're likely to need teacher support at first.
+That said, for older students who can read well but have pronunciation challenges, Articulation Station may be used for independent student practice, as long as teachers have purchased the Pro pack or have identified the letters students need to work on already and instruct students on which letter activities to focus on.

-The good news is you don't have to be a speech-language pathologist to help kids with Articulation Station, and it's easy to track kids' progress and share via email with parents or speech therapists.
+The good news is you don't have to be a speech-language pathologist to help students with Articulation Station, and it's easy to track students' progress and share via email with parents or speech therapists.
 Also, the many choices for data saving and sharing make this a winner.
 Teachers can tap on the light bulb icon at any point to access tutorials with teaching tips specific to that letter sound, and they have access to eight different play and scoring settings that can be customized for each of six user profiles.
-On the downside (unless you buy the $49.99 Pro pack) teachers must choose which of the 22 letter sounds they want kids to work on by buying them (only "P" is free, the others are in-app purchases ranging from $2.99 to $5.99 each).
+On the downside (unless you buy the $59.99 Pro pack), teachers must choose which of the 22 letter sounds they want students to work on by buying them (only P is free; the others are in-app purchases ranging from $3.99 to $7.99 each).

 Key Standards Supported